TN 6 (02-18)

 For cases in PSC 1-6 jurisdiction, send an MDW to request action on Medicare termination issues, if necessary.

-If the beneficiary performs SGA in the month of the EXR request, recall the folder from DDS and process a FO jurisdiction technical denial as outlined in DI 13050.045E.
+If the claimant performs SGA in the month of the EXR request and the following month, recall the folder from the DDS and process an FO jurisdiction technical denial as outlined in DI 13050.065D.
+For EXR requests filed prior to April 17, 2017, recall the folder and deny the request if the claimant performed SGA in the month of filing.

 2. Terminating provisional benefits due to medical denial determination

-Terminate provisional benefits (if currently being paid) when DDS makes a medical determination to deny expedited reinstatement.
-The last month provisional benefits are payable is the month the EXR denial notice is mailed.
-See DI 13050.070 to determine how a medical determination may affect Medicare coverage.
-To stop provisional payments input the medical decision via POS, refer to DI 13050.065B.3.
+Terminate provisional benefits (if currently being paid) when the DDS makes a medical determination to deny expedited reinstatement.
+The last month provisional benefits are payable is the month the FO mails the EXR denial notice.
+To determine how a medical determination may affect Medicare coverage, see DI 13050.070.
+To stop provisional benefits input the medical decision via POS, refer to DI 13050.065B.3.